DPDK/dpdk/doc/guides/nics/nfp.rst

 ..
 SPDX-License-Identifier: BSD-3-Clause
     Copyright(c) 2015-2017 Netronome Systems, Inc. All rights reserved.
-    All rights reserved.
+    Copyright(c) 2021 Corigine, Inc. All rights reserved.

 NFP poll mode driver library
 ============================

-Netronome's sixth generation of flow processors pack 216 programmable cores and over 100 hardware accelerators that uniquely combine packet, flow, security and content processing in a single device that scales up to 400-Gb/s.
+Netronome and Corigine's sixth generation of flow processors pack 216 programmable cores and over 100 hardware accelerators that uniquely combine packet, flow, security and content processing in a single device that scales up to 400-Gb/s.

-This document explains how to use DPDK with the Netronome Poll Mode Driver (PMD) supporting Netronome's Network Flow Processor 6xxx (NFP-6xxx), Netronome's Network Flow Processor 4xxx (NFP-4xxx) and Netronome's Network Flow Processor 38xx (NFP-38xx).
+This document explains how to use DPDK with the Network Flow Processor (NFP) Poll Mode Driver (PMD) supporting Netronome and Corigine's NFP-6xxx, NFP-4xxx and NFP-38xx product lines.

 NFP is a SR-IOV capable device and the PMD supports the physical function (PF) and the virtual functions (VFs).